Dry Mouth (Xerostomia)

 - Side effects of some medicines: there are more than 400 medicines that may cause less saliva to be produced by the glands.
 Often medicines for high blood pressure and depression cause dry mouth.

 - Chemotherapy: The drugs that are used during chemotherapy to treat cancer often make the saliva thicker which would make the mouth feel dry.

 - Nerve damage: when there is an injury to the head or neck, this can often damage the nerves that tell the salivary glands to make saliva.

-If dry mouth is experienced, a doctor or dentist should be contacted to enable diagnosis of the cause.
+If dry mouth is experienced, a doctor or Oral Dental Care Professionals should be contacted to enable diagnosis of the cause.
 If medication is the cause of dry mouth, the doctor will most likely change the medication or change the dosage.
 A medicine that helps the glands work better may be prescribed or artificial saliva may be recommended to keep the mouth wet.

 Extra care needs to be taken if a patient is suffering from dry mouth.
 Drinking water often and avoiding drinks with caffeine in them is recommended.
 Sugarless gum or sucking on sugarless hard sweets will stimulate the saliva flow.
 It is advised that the patient doesn’t use tobacco or drink alcohol as this will just dry the mouth out further.
 Brushing teeth gently twice a day, flossing and using a mouth wash are all vital in keeping the teeth healthy.